bvschaik/julius/doc/building_vita.md

 1. Installing `git`:

     a.
-For a Debian-based Linux distribution, open a `Terminal` window and type `sudo apt install git`;
+For a Debian-based Linux distribution, open a `Terminal` window and type `sudo apt install git`

     b.
-For Mac OS, follow [installing the command line developer tools](building_macos.md#installing-the-command-line-developer-tools) in the Mac OS section;
+For Mac OS, follow [installing the command line developer tools](building_macos.md#installing-the-command-line-developer-tools) in the Mac OS section

     c.
-For Windows, follow [installing Git for Windows](building_windows.md#installing-git-for-windows-optional) in the Windows section.
+For Windows, follow [installing Git for Windows](building_windows.md#installing-git-for-windows-optional) in the Windows section

 2. To install `docker`, check [installing `docker`](installing_docker.md).